ayush09316/CloudVault/README.md

 👉 **Modern Responsive Design**: A fresh and minimalist UI that emphasizes usability, ensuring a clean aesthetic across all devices.

+👉 **Grid and List View**:  Allow users to toggle between grid (thumbnail) and list views.
+Use CSS and JavaScript to switch layouts dynamically.

 and many more, including the latest **React 19**, **Next.js 15** and **Appwrite** features alongside code architecture and reusability